Skip to main content

 Dedicated Worker

 Here we see that Windmill takes a greater portion of time executing the tasks, which can be explained by the fact that Windmill runs a "cold start" for each tasks submitted to the worker.
-However, it's by far the fastest assigning tasks to executors.
-As observed above, Windmill in dedicated worker mode is lightning fast at executing the tasks, but takes more time transitioning from one task to the next one.
+However, it's by far the fastest transitioning to a new tasks.
+As observed above, Windmill in dedicated worker mode is lightning fast at executing the tasks, but takes more time assigning a task to a worker.

 Conclusion